tadeaspetak/petite-file-browser/design-document/design-document.md

  - Set the `sameSite` attribute of our `sessionId` cookie to `lax` to prevent it from being sent on cross-site requests (with the exception of the "safe" `GET` and `HEAD` which should never be modifying state).

  The above combo 👆 should actually suffice, but we might as well implement token-based mitigation for good measure and practice:

-  - When generating our `sessionId`, let's also generate a `csrfId`, save it as an attribute on the session, and set as a `sameSite` (but not `httpOnly` so it can be used by the client) cookie.
-  - When submitting the login form, we check the `csrfId` is included in the request header and matches the one stored with the `sessionId` (and in the `csrfId` cookie).
-  - On the frontend, we need to set the `Content-Type` appropriately, and include the `csrfId` cookie value in the headers.
+  - Once the user hits the `sign-in` view, the client will ping the API to obtain a `csrfId` token via a cookie in the response (`sameSite: strict`).
+This token token will be sent alongside the credentials in the JSON body and checked against the one in the cookie to verify taht the `sign-in` request is being sent from our own site.

 ### Security in the Real World